 - Maintain and update customer information, including information regarding the beneficial owners of legal entities, on a risk basis.

-An independent audit should be performed yearly but more frequently if your firm operates in a high-risk sector.
-The purpose is to see if the AML program is working and if the internal controls are in place to protect you from any weak points in your policies.
+Plan to have an independent audit every year.
+If your business is in a high-risk area, you might need these audits more often.
+The main goal is to check if your AML program is effective and if your internal controls are strong enough to shield you from any vulnerabilities in your policies.

 5. Carry Out Customer Due Diligence

 - You’ll be better in line with regulatory requirements.